openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 If the system was unhealthy:
 1. Greenboot reboots the system
 1. If the system continues to be unhealthy, it will roll back
-1. First commit boots
+1. First deployment boots
-1. _Previous boot's commit_ is different from _current boot's commit_
+1. _Previous boot's deployment_ is different from _current boot's deployment_
    and backup for _current_ exists: restore backup
 1. Cluster starts

-##### Previous commit was booted only once and and new commit fails to back up the data
+##### Previous deployment was booted only once and and new deployment fails to back up the data

-Following scenario assumes that before second commit previous one was only booted once.
+Following scenario assumes that before second deployment previous one was only booted once.

 1. _Previous boot_ was healthy, but backing up data fails.
 Cluster is not started.
 1. Greenboot performs health checks and system is unhealthy, so it reboots the system.
 1. _Previous boot_ was unhealthy,
-   _previous boot's commit_ is the same as _current boot's commit_,
+   _previous boot's deployment_ is the same as _current boot's deployment_,
-   backup for _current_ does not exist, data's version matches _previous commit with MicroShift_: attempt to make a backup of the data but fails again.
+   backup for _current_ does not exist, data's version matches _previous deployment with MicroShift_: attempt to make a backup of the data but fails again.
 1. Greenboot performs health checks.
-   System is consistently unhealthy and rolls back to _previous commit with MicroShift_.
+   System is consistently unhealthy and rolls back to _previous deployment with MicroShift_.
 1. _Previous boot_ was unhealthy, so it won't be backed up.
-1. _Previous boot's commit_ is different from _current boot's commit_,
+1. _Previous boot's deployment_ is different from _current boot's deployment_,
-   but there is no backup for _current boot's commit_.
+   but there is no backup for _current boot's deployment_.
-1. _Current boot's commit_ matches data's version so it attempts to back up the data and the run using it.
+1. _Current boot's deployment_ matches data's version so it attempts to back up the data and the run using it.
 1. If system ends up unhealthy, then it needs manual intervention

-#### System rolls back to commit without MicroShift leaving stale data (FIDO Device Onboarding)
+#### System rolls back to deployment without MicroShift leaving stale data (FIDO Device Onboarding)

-Following workflow addresses scenario when device is preinstalled system without MicroShift and later commit with MicroShift is staged. commit happens to be unhealthy which leads to rollback.
-Then, admin stages another commit with MicroShift, which requires it to deal with stale data.
+Following workflow addresses scenario when device is preinstalled system without MicroShift and later deployment with MicroShift is staged.
+Deployment happens to be unhealthy which leads to rollback.
+Then, admin stages another deployment with MicroShift, which requires it to deal with stale data.

-1. Device is pre-loaded at the factory with commit sans-MicroShift.
+1. Device is pre-loaded at the factory with deployment sans-MicroShift.
-1. The device boots at a customer site, FIDO Device Onboarding is performed, commit with-MicroShift is staged and device is rebooted.
+1. The device boots at a customer site, FIDO Device Onboarding is performed, deployment with-MicroShift is staged and device is rebooted.
-1. Commit with-MicroShift starts
+1. Deployment with-MicroShift starts
 1. There is no MicroShift data yet on the device, so it just starts the cluster.
 1. System is unhealthy.
-1. Greenboot reboots system multiple times but is consistently unhealthy, so device rolls back to sans-MicroShift commit.
+1. Greenboot reboots system multiple times but is consistently unhealthy, so device rolls back to sans-MicroShift deployment.
-1. Another, new commit with-MicroShift is staged and device is rebooted.
+1. Another, new deployment with-MicroShift is staged and device is rebooted.
-1. Backup for _current boot's commit_ does not exist,
+1. Backup for _current boot's deployment_ does not exist, and deployment persisted in health file is not the rollback deployment:
-   _current boot's commit_ and _previous boot's commit_ are different,
-   "history of commits" does not know about _current boot's commit_, and _previous boot's commit_ is not the _rollback commit_:
    **delete the data and start the cluster**.

 ### Test Plan